 As one of the top two largest market cap stocks in the world, and one of the highest weighted stocks in large cap US and global indices, Apple (AAPL) can be seen as one of primary bellweather stocks for equity markets.

 After a relatively slow start to the year, Apple spent most of 2023 in the green zone of the SIA S&P 100 Index Report, particularly from April through to the end of last year.
 Apple kicked off 2024 by dropping out of the green zone into the Yellow Neutral Zone and it has been steadily sinking back down the rankings since then.
 This decline suggests that investors may be taking profits in big caps, particularly in Technology and rotating capital down the food chain or out to other sectors.
 Over the last month, Apple has dropped 17 positions to 38th place.

-In this edition of Equity Leaders Weekly, we take our monthly look at what the sector scopes are telling us about capital flows and at the troubling weakness in German equities.
+In this edition of Equity Leaders Weekly, we take out monthly look at Sector Scopes and consider what forces are driving trading in USDCAD along with their wider implications.

 Tourmaline Oil (TOU.TO) spent most of this year in the green zone of the SIA S&P/TSX 60 Index Report, but its relative strength started to erode in early November.
 Over the last month, TOU.TO has dropped 34 spots in the relative strength rankings to 46th place, falling out of the green zone and deep into the Red Unfavored Zone.
 Since leaving the green zone, TOU.TO has lost 12.5% of its previous value.